surajm-333/Ace-The-FrontEnd/Apple Ecommerce/README.md

   - git clone https://github.com/surajm-333/Ace-The-FrontEnd.git
 ```

-- Change Directory to 'Drum Kit' By using:
+- Change Directory to 'Apple Ecommerce' By using:
      - ``` cd Apple Ecommerce ```
-- Run the index file and see the kit. 😀
+- Run the index file and see the website. 😀